boshmaf/ionic-starter/README.md

 Hi!
 This is "mobile," a toy Ionic app.
 The following instructions will show you how to play with me.

 ## Installation
-Here's what I typed to get it running on my 2012 MacBook Air.
+Here's what my author typed to get me running on his 2012 MacBook Air.
+Old but freaking sleek!

 ```
 ⋊> ~ # from your home dir we start